chrisdedman/eXv6_RISC-V/README.md

+## eXv6 RISC-V OS - A Learning Base for Operating Systems
+_eXv6 - Experimental Version 6_

-This is a fork of the xv6-riscv operating system, which is a re-implementation of the Unix Version 6 operating system for RISC-V. This fork is intended to be used as a learning base for the OS class I am taking at the California State University, Dominguez Hills.
-This fork is not part of my class, but rather a personal project to learn more about operating systems.
+This is a fork of the xv6-riscv operating system, which is a re-implementation of the Unix Version 6 operating system for RISC-V. This project is intended to be used as a learning base for the Operating System class I am taking from my undergrad at California State University, Dominguez Hills.
+This project is not part of my class assignment, but rather a personal project to learn more about operating systems and [RISC-V](https://en.wikipedia.org/wiki/RISC-V) architecture.

 ---
 This following lines below are kept from the original **README** file.